jja4/nba_mlops/README.md

 ## Getting new data and retrain the model
 We simulate retrieving new data by running a GitHub action (generate_new_data.yml) every Sunday at 9 am UTC.
 This action generates a small CSV file from our original big data and pushes it to a dedicated path in our repository.
 On Monday at 9 am UTC, another GitHub action (retrain_model.yml) triggers retraining.
 This action runs only after receiving a notification of the push action for the new data file.
 The retraining process involves running Docker Compose and pushing the trained model to Docker Hub.

+## Condition for Model Update Based on Accuracy Improvement
+In the context of this project, the model training process involves evaluating the accuracy of the newly trained model against the current best model.
+Here's the condition that determines whether the new accuracy should trigger a model update and a Docker Hub push:

+1. Current Best Model Metrics:

+The accuracy of the current best model is stored in best_model_metrics.json.

+2. New Model Training:

+During the model training process, a new accuracy metric (new_accuracy) is calculated based on the latest training data.

+3. Improvement Condition:

+The decision to update the model and trigger a Docker Hub push depends on whether the new_accuracy is greater than the best_accuracy recorded in best_model_metrics.json.
+Specifically:
+- If new_accuracy > best_accuracy, the newly trained model is considered better, and it replaces the current best model.
+- Otherwise, if new_accuracy <= best_accuracy, the new model is not considered an improvement, and the current best model remains unchanged.

+4. Action on Improvement:

+When the new model shows improved accuracy (new_accuracy > best_accuracy):
+- The new model is saved, and the metrics in best_model_metrics.json are updated to reflect the new accuracy value.
+- A signal file (signal_new_model_version) is generated to indicate that a new model version has been created and should be used for subsequent tasks such as deployment or further evaluation.
+- Docker images associated with various services (like data ingestion, processing, feature engineering, model training, and inference) are built, tagged with a version identifier, and pushed to Docker Hub.

+5. Notification:

+Users are informed through logs and messages that the model has been updated due to improved accuracy, and Docker images have been pushed to Docker Hub accordingly.

+This evaluation ensures that the model continuously improves based on the latest data, and significant accuracy improvements trigger updates to the production model as well as Docker Hub for deployment.